On the law of the supremum of L\'evy processes

-\begin{theorem} Suppose that $X$ is of type $1$.
-The following assertions are equivalent: \begin{itemize} \item[$1.$] The law of $\overline{X}_t$ is absolutely continuous with respect to $\lambda^+$, for some $t>0$. \item[$2.$] The resolvent measure $U^+(dx)$ is absolutely continuous with respect to $\lambda^+$. \item[$3.$] The resolvent measure $U(dx)$ is absolutely continuous with respect to $\lambda$. \item[$4.$] The potential measure $V(dx)$ is absolutely continuous with respect to $\lambda^+$.

-\end{itemize} As a consequence, if $1.$ holds for some $t>0$, then it holds for all $t>0$.
-Moreover assertions $1$ -- $4$ are equivalent to the same assertions formulated for the dual process $-X$.
-In particular, $1$ -- $4$ hold if and only if the law of $-\underline{X}_t$ is absolutely continuous with respect to $\lambda^+$, for all $t>0$. \end{theorem} Condition 4 of the above theorem is satisfied whenever the drift coefficient of the subordinator $H$ is positive, see Theorem II.16 and Corollary II.20 in \cite{be}.
-Let us also mention that necessary and sufficient conditions for $U(dx)$ to be absolutely continuous may be found in Theorem 41.15 of \cite{sa}, and in Proposition 10, Chap.
-I of \cite{be}.
-Formally, $U\ll \lambda$ if and only if for some $q>0$ and for all bounded Borel function $f$, the function $x\mapsto\e_x\left(\int_0^\infty f(X_t)e^{-qt}\,dt\right)$ is continuous.
+Then let $\lambda^+$ be the Lebesgue measure on $\mathbb{R}_+$. \begin{theorem} Suppose that $X$ is of type $1$.
+The following assertions are equivalent: \begin{enumerate}[(1)] \item[(1)] The law of $\overline{X}_t$ is absolutely continuous with respect to $\lambda^+$, for all $t>0$. \item[(2)] The law of $\overline{X}_t$ is absolutely continuous with respect to $\lambda^+$, for some $t>0$. \item[(3)] The resolvent measure $U^+(dx)$ is absolutely continuous with respect to~$\lambda^+$. \item[(4)] The resolvent measure $U(dx)$ is absolutely continuous with respect to $\lambda$. \item[(5)] The potential measure $V(dx)$ is absolutely continuous with respect to~$\lambda^+$. \end{enumerate} Moreover assertions 1--5 are equivalent to the same assertions formulated for the dual process $-X$.
+In particular, 1--5 hold if and only if the law of $-\underline {X}_t$ is absolutely continuous with respect to $\lambda^+$, for all $t>0$. \end{theorem} Condition 4 of the above theorem is satisfied whenever the drift coefficient of the subordinator $H$ is positive; see Theorem II.16 and Corollary II.20 in~\cite{be}.
+Let us also mention that necessary and sufficient conditions for $U(dx)$ to be absolutely continuous may be found in Theorem 41.15 of \cite{sa}, and in Proposition 10, Chapter~I of~\cite{be}.
+Formally, $U\ll\lambda$ if and only if for some $q>0$ and for all bounded Borel function $f$, the function $x\mapsto\e_x(\int_0^\infty f(X_t)e^{-qt} \,dt)$ is continuous.
 However, we do not know any necessary and sufficient conditions bearing directly on the characteristic exponent $\psi$ of $X$.
 Let us simply recall the following sufficient condition.
-From Theorem II.16 in \cite{be}, if
+From Theorem II.16 in~\cite{be}, if

 then $U(dx)\ll\lambda$, with a bounded density.
-Therefore, if $X$ is of type 1, then from Theorem \ref{th2}, condition $(\ref{intest})$ implies that both the laws of $\underline{X}_t$ and $\overline{X}_t$ are absolutely continuous for all $t>0$.
+Therefore, if $X$ is of type 1, then from Theorem~\ref{th2}, condition $(\ref{intest})$ implies that both the laws of $\underline{X}_{ t}$ and $\overline{X}_t$ are absolutely continuous for all $t>0$.

-A famous result from \cite{fu} asserts that when $X$ is a symmetric process, condition $U\ll \lambda$ implies that $p_t\ll \lambda$, for all $t>0$.
-Then it follows from Theorem \ref{th2} that in this particular case, absolute continuity of the law of $\overline{X}_t$, for all $t>0$ is equivalent to the absolute continuity of the semigroup $p_t$, for all $t>0$.